redhat-openstack/openstack-puppet-modules/README.md

 Deprecation Warning
 -------------------

-The classes `snmp::server` and `snmp::trapd` will be merged into class `snmp`.
+The classes `snmp::server` and `snmp::trapd` will be merged into class `snmp` in version 3.0.0 of this module.
 All of their class parameters will be made available in the `snmp` class.

 License
 -------